Jack Suwinski Player Props: Pirates vs. Braves

-The Pittsburgh Pirates, including Jack Suwinski (.250 on-base percentage in past 10 games, 86 points below season-long percentage), battle starting pitcher Spencer Strider and the Atlanta Braves at PNC Park, Monday at 7:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.286 on-base percentage in past 10 games, 52 points below season-long percentage), take on starter Yonny Chirinos and the Atlanta Braves at PNC Park, Tuesday at 7:05 PM ET.

+He had a one-hit performance in his most recent game (1-for-3) against the Braves.

 Jack Suwinski Game Info & Props vs. the Braves